UPDATED: May 29, 2020 (I am now doing periodic, not daily updates)

 - An early coronavirus website, gives up-to-the-minute worldwide, country and in the case of some counties like the US and Canada, by state or province tally of coronavirus cases.
 It also offers information about the virus, symptoms, and how to keep healthy as well (click “wiki” in menu for that info).
 The site was created by a junior in Seattle-area high school.
-Click for an interview of him.
+Click for an interview with him.

 Panama Gov’t Daily Update Source

 Official government press conferences and presidential addresses are presented daily at 6:00 pm on local Panamanian news channels (TVN and Telemetro).
-Recordings can also be viewed online at: https://www.tvn-2.com/pass/tvn/ (Spanish only).
+Recordings can also be viewed online at https://www.tvn-2.com/pass/tvn/ (Spanish only).

 World Health Organization (WHO) Info